open-dollar/od-contracts/README.md

 ## Governance Actions

 OpenDollar governance follows the common pattern of:
+- generating a governance proposal

-- proposing a governance action
+- submitting a governance proposal
-- queuing the governance action
+- queuing the governance proposal
-- executing the governance action
+- executing the governance proposal

 We include a set of governance scripts in `script/gov` which allow DAO members to propose, queue and execute different governance actions.